-Theory of Functions of a Real Variable.-(1941-42).
+7. Theory of Functions of a Real Variable.-(1943-44).
 C. Walmsley.

-Elements of sets of points, convergence of double and simple series, summation of divergent series.
-Fourier series, Lebesgue integration.
+Elements of sets of points, convergence of double and simple series, summation of divergent series, Fourier series, Lebesgue integration.

 Text Books: Titchmarsh: Theory of Functions.
 Vallée Poussin: Cours d'Analyse.
 Knopp: Unendliche Reihen.
 Kestelman: Modern Theories of Integration.
 Tonelli: Serie Trigonometriche.
 Fort: Infinite Series.
-Works by Hobson, Borel, Zygmund, Lebesgue, Saks, Townsend, and others.
+Works by Hobson, Borel, Zygmund, Lebesgue, Saks, Townsend and others.

-12. Differential Equations.-(1941-42).
+12. Differential Equations.-(1943-44).
 J. G. Adshead.

-This course will take up the work of differential equations as begun in Mathematics 3 and will include the solutions of certain partial differential equations and the solutions of the hypergeometric equation and the equations of Bessel and Legendre.
+This course will take up the work of differential equations as begun in Mathematics 3 and will mainly discuss ordinary differential equations particularly linear equations.
+Surface and volume integrals will be treated in more detail than in Mathematics 4, Laplace's equation will be discussed and solutions found of the hypergeometric equation and the equations of Bessel and Legendre.

-Text Books: Piaggio: Differential Equations.
+Text Books: Ince: Ordinary Differential Equations.
+Poole: Linear Differential Equations.
+Piaggio: Differential Equations.
 Bateman: Differential Equations.
 MacRobert: Spherical Harmonics.
 Hobson: Spherical and Ellipsoidal Harmonics.
 Gray and Mathews: Treatise on Bessel Functions.